MCT32/MCT32/README.md

 ### Hi there 👋
+I'm MCT32, a 17 year old Aussie🇦🇺 hobby developer currently studying in highschool.

+## Languages I know (in no particular order)
+- C++
+- C
+- Python
+- JavaScript
+- Bash
+- Assembly
+- HTML
+- CSS

+## Current projects
+- [VelocityEngine](): A game engine written in C++ with SDL aimed at eventually becoming a clone of the source engine.

 <!--
 **MCT32/MCT32** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.